M3kko/peakfit-final/README.md

 - Fix scroll on equipment page
 - Remove Calisthenics
 - Add general fitness option but make it a big rectangle
+- Add in biological gender option
+- Add in discipline for sports that have that